 There is also a general fruit phobia and fructose alarmism that simply doesn’t make any sense whatsoever.
 Some of the most fruit-phobic people out there would have you think that eating a banana is on the same level as eating a glazed donut!
 That’s right, fruit is now “junk food”.

-Here’s the facts: There is ZERO scientific evidence that consuming fresh, whole fruits or drinking freshly prepared green smoothies causes excess weight gain, or any of the health complications of consuming excess isolated fructose in the diet.
+Here’s the facts: There is ZERO scientific evidence that consuming fresh, whole fruits or drinking freshly prepared green smoothies causes excess weight gain, or any of the health complications of consuming excess isolated fructose in a calorie-appropriate diet.

 Yes, fruit contains fructose.
-Yes, pure, isolated fructose has been shown to contribute to weight gain.
+Yes, pure, isolated fructose has been shown to contribute excess calories in the diet, which leads to weight gain.
 High fructose corn syrup (or “corn sugar” as it is now called) is absolutely not healthy.
 However, there is no pure, isolated fructose in green smoothies and fresh fruit.
 Instead of isolated sugar (like if you drank a can of soda pop), green smoothies contain vitamins, minerals, antioxidants, phytonutrients, fiber, protein and fat.

 Every published health study that I have read is based on pure, isolated fructose in sweetened beverages or injected into the blood stream.
 Green smoothies are ingested with the fiber, vitamins, minerals, protein, fat, antioxidants and all the other good stuff that high fructose corn syrup and isolated, crystaline fructose lacks.